tox-dev/tox/docs/config.rst

    If ``constrain_package_deps`` is true, then tox will create and use ``{env_dir}{/}constraints.txt`` when installing package dependencies during ``install_package_deps`` stage.
-When this value is set to false, any conflicting package dependencies will override explicit dependencies and constraints passed to ``deps``.
+When this value is set to false, any conflicting package dependencies will override explicit dependencies and constraints passed to :ref:`deps`.

 .. conf::
    :keys: use_frozen_constraints